wesselvdv/pgbouncer/doc/config.md

 Period to check if a zone serial has changed.

-PgBouncer can collect DNS zones from host names (everything after first dot) and then periodically check if the zone serial changes.
+pg_ddm can collect DNS zones from host names (everything after first dot) and then periodically check if the zone serial changes.
 If it notices changes, all host names under that zone are looked up again.
 If any host IP changes, its connections